wu-json/pathogen/README.md

 ### Run the dApp

-To run the app, we need to install npm packages, run a local Solana cluster and deploy our dApp, and whip up a client instance:
+To run Pathogen locally, we need to install npm packages, run a local Solana cluster and deploy our dApp, and whip up a client instance:

 ```bash
 # Installs npm packages for dApp and client app